Korie Robertson of DUCK DYNASTY Details How to Fight Fear and What’s Next for Them

 Goff asked Korie how she succeeds at keeping it real with people she encounters.
 She responded, “we are really fortunate to have a big family….
 We do lean on one another for support….
 Those people that will speak truth into you, not who will just tell you what you want to hear.”

 In final thoughts, Goff asked Korie where she wants to be in ten years.
 “Number one: it’s going to be about family,” she said.
 Secondly, she mentioned that she wants to be more hands-on with producing valuable content, something Movieguide® frequently reminds readers is so needed today.
 Korie said, “it’s so important that we put out things that are positive.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!